Relative $K$-theory via 0-cycles in finite characteristic: Introduction

-The initial motivation behind the discovery of additive higher Chow groups by Bloch and Esnault \cite{BE2} was to know if such a cycle class map exists and if it could be an isomorphism.
-The main result of \cite{GK} was that if ${\rm char}(k) = 0$, then such a cycle map actually exists more generally for the additive higher Chow group of 0-cycles on a regular semi-local ring which is essentially of finite type over $k$.
-Furthermore, this map is an isomorphism.
+The initial motivation behind the discovery of additive higher Chow groups by Bloch and Esnault \cite{BE2} was to know if a cycle class map such as $cyc_R$ passes through rational equivalence and if the resulting map is an isomorphism.
+The main objective of this paper is to provide the following partial answer to the question of Bloch and Esnault.
+In fact, we construct a new cycle class map in the pro-setting and show that it is an isomorphism when $k$ is any perfect field.
+We subsequently show that this new cycle class map coincides with $cyc_R$ of ~\eqref{eqn:CCM-R} when $k$ is furthermore infinite.